ngds/install-and-run/README.md

 **Important!** The default sysadmin password must be changed immediately.
 Upon the completion of setup login to the web interface with the default user `admin`.
 The password is `admin`.
 In the user settings change the password to something more secure.

-### Updating existing NGDS application:

-When NGDS releases new rpm, you can upgrade exisitng NGDS ckan application with the following command:

-    yum install ngds.ckan

 ## [ For developer to build rpm via ansible script ]

 For NGDS developers, when new code changes are ready on github repository, you can integrate the changes from git into rpm package and release a new rpm version to end users.
 The rpm building process can be done directly on officical NGDS-RPM-SERVER server, or done on a local CentOS 6.4 x86_64 box as rpm build server, then transfer the rpm files to NGDS-RPM-SERVER.
 To prepare the CentOS box ready for the rpm building, here are the steps: